 The spacious single barn is perfect for beginners and families

-This local ski resort is located on the left hand side on the way to Kashimayari.
-There are four lifts.
-The slopes have an elevation difference of 260m and an average gradient of 13 degrees, making them generally medium to gentle slopes.
-As a result, the ski resort is enveloped in a peaceful atmosphere, making it the perfect place for families with children and those trying skiing or snowboarding for the first time.
-For the 2023-2024 season, a park centered around jibs has been set up in the base area (the 2024-2025 season is yet to be decided).
+This local ski resort is located on the left side of the road leading to Kashimayari.
+It has four lifts.
+The slopes have an elevation difference of 260m and an average gradient of 13 degrees, making them generally moderately gentle.
+Therefore, the resort has a peaceful atmosphere, making it ideal for families with children and those trying skiing or snowboarding for the first time.
+For the 23-24 season, a jib-focused park was installed in the base area (plans for the 24-25 season are undecided).

 https://jiigatake.com/